Barack Obama Takes Veiled Shot At Trump: ‘Leaders Who Feed Fear Typically Are Also Ones Who Avoid Facts’

 The event took place in Washington on Saturday, just miles from where the White House Correspondents’ Dinner was being held.
 The National Museum of African American History was hosting a celebration for the centennial of Nelson Mandela’s birth, and Obama spoke about how the next generations can continue on the legacy of the beloved world leader, Axios noted.
 He also appeared to take aim at Trump in the speech for stoking fear.

-Video of parts of Obama’s speech hit the internet on Sunday, showing what appeared to be a veiled shot at Donald Trump.
+A video of parts of Obama’s speech hit the internet on Sunday, showing what appeared to be a veiled shot at Donald Trump.
 In the short clip, Obama takes aim at dishonest leaders who feed in the fear of Americans — two common points of criticism Obama has taken toward the current president.

 Last year, Obama took aim at Trump in a speech in Illinois while on the campaign trail for Democrats ahead of the 2018 midterm elections.
 Speaking to students at the University of Illinois-Urbana Champaign, Obama said that Trump was cashing in on the fear that Republicans had been stoking with voters for many years beforehand.

 “It did not start with Donald Trump, he is a symptom, not the cause,” Obama said, via CNN.

 “He is just capitalizing on resentment that politicians have been fanning for years.
 A fear, an anger that is rooted in our past but is also borne in our enormous upheavals that have taken place in your brief lifetimes.”

 Obama also spoke out against Trump on a number of other times, especially during the campaign trail.